 Your partner frustrates you sometimes. > - In response, you become abusive sometimes, which can include cursing and raising your hands to your partner. > > On #1, this is understandable.
 All relationships have their moments of frustration.
-Ken and I have moments when we > frustrate each other too.
-Usually we handle these in a variety of ways from letting it pass to discussing to arguing > (rare), but we always eventually resolve them and reach a positive place.
-(When I say “fight” I mean an argument, not > like a physical fight.) > > But #2 is an issue.
+My husband and I have moments when > we frustrate each other too.
+Usually we handle these in a variety of ways from letting it pass to discussing to arguing > (rare), but we always eventually resolve them and reach a positive place. > > But #2 is an issue.
 Because as much as someone frustrates us, physical violence isn’t an appropriate way to handle the > situation, whether the person is a stranger or a partner.
 One may say that it’s actually worse when the violence is > meted out to your partner because this is someone you love, who trusts you not to inflict harm on him/her. > > The good thing is that you recognize that (1) this abuse is a problem and (2) you want to stop it.
 There are abusers who > feel that abusing is their right and they are entitled to violence against their partner — and these people have a > separate problem altogether.
 You clearly do not think that way.
 So how do we tackle this? > > Understanding the Source of the Physical Abuse > > First, let’s understand the source of the abusive behavior.
 As we have established above, the source isn’t that your > partner frustrates you or her frustrating behavior (that she seems to never listen to you).
 There are many couples who > face problems, including feeling that their partner isn’t listening to them, yet it doesn’t result in violence.
-Or you > could put someone else in your position, in this exact predicament, and he (or she) would probably feel irritated, but > not get violent. > > The source is something else, and we’re here to understand what.
+Or you > could put someone else in your position, in this exact situation, and he/she would probably feel irritated, but not get > violent. > > The source is something else, and we’re here to understand what.